 One of the most popular instruments is the trumpet, and it’s popular for good reason as you’ll see below.
 This article focuses on the top reasons that you should choose the trumpet as your instrument of choice.

-Top 10 Reasons To Start Playing a Trumpet Now!
+Top 10 Reasons To Start Playing the Trumpet Now!

 The following is a list of the top 10 reasons to start playing the trumpet now or to continue practicing if you’ve already begun!